Phosphide carbide

 Phosphide carbides or carbide phosphides are compounds containing anions composed of carbide (C4−) and phosphide (P3−).
 They can be considered as mixed anion compounds.
-Related compounds include the phosphide silicides, germanide phosphides, arsenide carbides, nitride carbides and silicide carbides.
+Related compounds include phosphide silicides, germanide phosphides, arsenide carbides, nitride carbides and silicide carbides.

 In light rare earth phosphide carbides, the ethenide ion [C=C]4− exists.
 In these P and C2 are disordered, and they randomly substitute for each other, even though charge differs.
-Bonds between carbon and phosphorus are weak, and so these kind of compounds do not contain a C-P bond, instead carbon or phosphorus stand by themselves.
+Bonds between carbon and phosphorus are weak, and so these kinds of compounds do not contain a C-P bond, instead carbon or phosphorus stand by themselves.

 Phosphide carbides can be made by heating a metal, red phosphorus and graphite powder together in a carbon crucible under an inert gas atmosphere.